jbock-java/jbock/README.md

 How does it compare to
 [other parsers?](https://stackoverflow.com/questions/1524661/the-best-cli-parser-for-java)

-1. By default, all parameters are treated as required, except flags.
-1. In the Java model, [Optional](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html) must be used for each non-required parameter.
+1. In the annotated Java model, [Optional](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html) must be used for each non-required parameter.
-1. Parameters are unary, except flags.
+1. All parameters are unary, except flags.
 Parameters with higher arity are not supported.
-1. There are some standard coercions, including numbers and dates.
+1. There are standard coercions, including numbers and dates.
 It is also possible to register custom converters.

 ### Overview

-For example, here's a java model:
+Here's a Java model of a command line interface:

 ````java
 @CommandLineArguments
 abstract class MyArguments {